mapzen/android/README.md

 # Mapzen Android SDK
 [![Circle CI](https://circleci.com/gh/mapzen/android.svg?style=svg&circle-token=3191e9499a851a9a3869a72ee3c55d4e29133ebc)](https://circleci.com/gh/mapzen/android)

 The Mapzen Android SDK is a thin wrapper that packages up everything you need to use Mapzen services in your Android applications.
-It also handles API key management, interaction between the components, UI elemets, and assorted other things
+It also simplify setup, installation, API key management and generally make your life better.s

 ## Current functionality:
 Currently the Mapzen SDK supports map rendering and location tracking through the following projects: